 I know that Boori cots aren’t cheap.
 But in answer to the are Boori Cots worth the money, I would without a doubt say yes.
 The fact that the cot converts to a toddler bed, and then to a sofa, and then, a double bed, if you want to, makes it incredibly great value.

 Our plan for when our littlest is out of her Boori cot bed (which will actually be quite some time, as my 4.5-year-old can comfortably sleep on it – trust me, she’s had a go!) is to use it as the sofa in the girl’s bedroom.
 As it’s a good size, then if they have a friend round to stay it could double up as a bed in that instance.

 I think Boori are on to a winner with their range of convertible furniture.
 It’s really refreshing to see companies really thinking about the longevity of their products.

-In short, we love the Boori cot, and love that it’s going to be part of our lives for a long time to come, with isn’t something you can often say about an item of furniture as transient as a cot.
+In short, we love the Boori cot and love that it’s going to be part of our lives for a long time to come, which isn’t something you can often say about an item of furniture as transient as a cot.
 Is it worth the money?
 I would say yes!
-In fact, I’ve included the cot in my list of eco-friendly baby products I can’t do without.
+In fact, I’ve included the cot in my list of my favourite eco-friendly baby products I can’t do without.
 No hyperbole here.